qd-qd/template-foundry/README.md

 - [quality-checks.yml](./.github/workflows/quality-checks.yml): runs the compilation command, the linter and the formatter on every push and pull request made to the `main` branch.
 The size of the contracts is printed in the logs.
-- [release-package.yml](./.github/workflows/release-package.yml): creates a new release every time you push a new tag to the repository.
-This action is only triggered on tags starting with `v`.
-Once the release is created, the action is also in charge of deploying the documentation to the `gh-pages` branch.
 - [static-analysis.yml](./.github/workflows/static-analysis.yml): runs the static analysis tool on every push and pull request made to the `main` branch.
 This action uses [slither](https://github.com/crytic/slither) and is only triggered when specific files are modified.
-- [tests.yml](./.github/workflows/tests.yml): runs the tests on every push and pull request made to the `main` branch.
+- [tests.yml](./.github/workflows/tests.yml): runs the tests onsevery push and pull request made to the `main` branch.
   This action also compare the gas cost between the `main` branch and the pull request branch and post the difference as a comment on the pull request.
+- [release-package.yml](./.github/workflows/release-package.yml): creates a new release every time you push a new tag to the repository.
+This action is only triggered on tags starting with `v`.
+Once the release is created, the action is also in charge of deploying the documentation to the `gh-pages` branch. **THIS ACTION NEEDS AN ACTION FROM YOUR SIDE TO WORK**

 You can edit the CI scripts in the [workflows directory](./.github/workflows).

+#### Configure the release action

+The release action is in charge of deploying the documentation to the `gh-pages` branch.
+To do so, it needs to have a personal access token with the right permissions.
+To create this token, go to the [settings of your Github account](https://github.com/settings/tokens?type=beta).
+Make sure to select the permissions listed below.
+Once create, copy the token, go to the Github repository of this project and create a secret named `RELEASE_TOKEN` with the value of the token you just created.
+Here are the **repositories** permissions required by the
+token:

+- Actions: Read and write
+- Contents: Read and write
+- Commit statuses: Read-only
+- Metadata: Read-only
+- Pull requests: Read-only

 ## Writing Tests